Exotic to standard bottomonium transitions: Introduction

-The objective of this paper is to study a set of exotic to standard quarkonium transitions in a non-relativistic effective field theory (EFT) approach.
+The objective of this paper is to study a set of exotic to standard quarkonium transitions in a nonrelativistic effective field theory (EFT) approach.
 Since the heavy quarks in exotic quarkonium are nonrelativistic, the natural starting point for their study is NRQCD~\cite{Caswell:1985ui,Bodwin:1994jh} at leading order, that is in the static limit.
-In this limit the spectrum is composed of the so-called static energies, which depend on the quantum numbers of the light-quarks and gluon degrees of freedom, the heavy-quark antiquark distance, and the representation of the cylindrical symmetry group $D_{\infty h}$\footnote{See, for example, Appendix~A of Ref.~\cite{Berwein:2015vca} for a detailed description of the $D_{\infty h}$ group.}.
-The static energies are nonperturbative quantities that should be computed in lattice QCD.
+In this limit the spectrum is composed of the so-called static energies, which depend on the quantum numbers of the light quarks and gluon degrees of freedom, the heavy-quark antiquark distance, and the representation of the cylindrical symmetry group $D_{\infty h}$.\footnote{See, for example, Appendix~A of Ref.~\cite{Berwein:2015vca} for a detailed description of the $D_{\infty h}$ group.} The static energies are nonperturbative quantities that should be computed in lattice QCD.
 So far only the spectrum in the quenched approximation is known~\cite{Juge:2002br,Capitani:2018rox}.
-Going beyond the static limit, heavy quark-antiquark bound states are formed around the minima of the static energies.
+Going beyond the static limit, heavy-quark-antiquark bound states are formed around the minima of the static energies.
 These states correspond to the exotic quarkonium and in the case of the static energies from Refs.~\cite{Juge:2002br,Capitani:2018rox} to the hybrid quarkonium picture.
-Since the heavy quark-antiquark binding energy is much smaller than the energy scale that characterizes the static energies, $\Lambda_{\rm QCD}$, one can write an EFT describing hybrid quarkonium~\cite{Berwein:2015vca,Brambilla:2017uyf,Oncala:2017hop,Brambilla:2018pyn,Brambilla:2019jfi}, which at leading order coincides with the Born-Oppenheimer approximation for heavy hybrids~\cite{Griffiths:1983ah,Juge:1999ie,Guo:2008yz,Braaten:2014qka,Capitani:2018rox,Mueller:2019mkh}.
-These kind of Born-Oppenheimer EFT has been generalized to any light-quark and gluon states in Ref.~\cite{Soto:2020xpm} and also to double heavy quark states such as double heavy baryons~\cite{Soto:2020pfa}.
+Since the heavy-quark-antiquark binding energy is much smaller than the energy scale that characterizes the static energies, $\Lambda_{\rm QCD}$, one can write an EFT describing hybrid quarkonium~\cite{Berwein:2015vca,Brambilla:2017uyf,Oncala:2017hop,Brambilla:2018pyn,Brambilla:2019jfi}, which at leading order coincides with the Born-Oppenheimer approximation for heavy hybrids~\cite{Griffiths:1983ah,Juge:1999ie,Guo:2008yz,Braaten:2014qka,Capitani:2018rox,Mueller:2019mkh}.
+This kind of Born-Oppenheimer EFT has been generalized to any light-quark and gluon states in Ref.~\cite{Soto:2020xpm} and also to double heavy-quark states such as double heavy baryons~\cite{Soto:2020pfa}.